 - Keystore - This should be the same keystore file used to sign your Android app when distributing it via Google Play.

-- Password and Key Password - The passwords used to unlock your key and keystore.
+- Keystore Password - The password used to unlock your keystore.

-- Alias - The name you assigned to your keystore.
+- Key Alias - The name you assigned to your keystore.

 Signing an Android app on Appdome